tesiatran/hp-potion-shop/README.md

 An e-commerce site inspired by my love of snow sports.
 Browse for your favorite pair of goggles, add them to your cart, then place an order when you're ready!

-Disclaimer: Please note that this site is for demonstration purposes only.
+Disclaimer: This site is for demonstration purposes only.
 No real products are being sold.
-Do not enter real information upon checkout.
+Please do not enter real information upon checkout.

 ### [Live Demo](http://snowoptics.tesiatran.com/)